projectcalico/calico/maintenance/datastore-migration.md

    ```
    calicoctl datastore migrate unlock
    ```
+   >**Note**: Once the Kubernetes datastore is unlocked, the datastore migration cannot be rolled back.
+Make sure that the Kubernetes datastore is populated with all of the expected {{site.prodname}} resources prior to unlocking the datastore.
+   {: .alert .alert-info}

-## Roll back the datastore migration.
+### Roll back the datastore migration

-Rolling back the datastore migration can only be done if the original etcd datastore still exists.
+Rolling back the datastore migration can only be done if the original etcd datastore still exists and the Kubernetes datastore was not unlocked after the datastore resources were imported.
 The following steps delete the {{site.prodname}} resources imported into the Kubernetes datastore and configure the cluster to once again read from the original etcd datastore.

 1. Lock the Kubernetes datastore.
    ```